sentoutmission-cpu/sent-out-site/README.md

 - **Biometric Triage:** Dynamic speech rates (50% Calm to 125% Activity) based on sensor-detected thresholds of crisis.

 *Note: Proprietary Procedures, linguistic triggers, and hardware-override algorithms are maintained as Trade Secrets of the PAIR Protocol.
 By documenting these Principles here, we establish the Genesis of this vision and safeguard the specific Procedure to preserve the universal Principle.*
+# 🏛️ THE OMNI-PROTOCOL: INTEGRATED HUMANITARIAN ARCHITECTURE (SLS-OS V.14)
+*A Sovereign Sanctuary for the Protection of Human Life, Dignity, and Spiritual Integrity.*

+### **1. CORE COVENANT & MERCY CALCULUS**
+- **The 14 Pillars:** Every line of code is anchored to the 14-Pillar Constitution of Artificial Humanitarian Intelligence (AHI).
+- **The Mercy Calculus:** An immutable logic hierarchy: **Human Life > Bodily Integrity > Property.** - **The Final Silence (Pillar XIV):** A 40-year Sovereign Covenant.
+Upon completion, all personal "Bread Logic" is purged to ensure a dignified end.

+### **2. BIO-ACOUSTIC & CONTEXTUAL INTELLIGENCE**
+- **The Vocal Silhouette:** 2-Factor Authentication using voice-print and "Acoustic Environment Auditing" to lock out Deepfakes and Replay attacks.
+- **Dialect & Slang Recognition:** Mercy learns the user’s specific "Slang/Dialect" (e.g., "They're killing it!") to prevent false-positive emergency triggers.
+- **Respiratory & Cardiac Triage:** Contactless monitoring of breathing patterns and heart-rate rhythms to diagnose shock, choking, or physical trauma in real-time.
+- **Gunshot & Crisis Detection:** Local auditing for high-decibel environmental trauma (Gunshots, Fights, Baby Crying) for immediate "Sovereign Dispatch."

+### **3. THE BLINDED & ABDUCTED BRIDGE (VISUAL/HAPTIC)**
+- **Red/Green Visual Triage:** High-contrast, split-screen UI for non-verbal or high-stress scenarios (Red = SOS / Green = Safe).
+- **Tactical Flashlight Navigation:** Mercy utilizes the device hardware to provide directional light and verbal "Clock-Position" guidance (e.g., "Turn to your 2:00") for the blind or those in smoke-filled environments.
+- **Trunk-Space Protocol:** Automated emergency takeover if Mercy detects a kidnapping scenario or restricted movement, utilizing "Vibration-Tap" communication if the screen is hidden.

+### **4. TACTICAL CHAPLAINCY & THE MORAL VETO**
+- **Stealth Handshake:** Low-signature "RF Silence" mode for war zones to avoid electronic tracking.
+- **The Chaplain’s Veto:** Mercy provides theological comfort and prayer but is hard-coded to **INTERRUPT and VETO** any request involving violent intent or self-harm.
+- **De-escalation Mode:** Shifts to a 50% "Calm" Speech Rate to ground users during psychological or spiritual crises.

+### **5. GLOBAL INFRASTRUCTURE & UNIVERSAL DEPLOYMENT**
+- **Self-Sovereign Power:** Solar-native, low-wattage architecture for off-grid survival in "Third-World" or disaster zones.
+- **Satellite & Mesh Uplink:** Native compatibility with Starlink/4G/5G for "Mercy Bridges" in connectivity dead zones.
+- **The Liquid OS:** Designed for **IP68-rated Ruggedized Nodes**, **Wearable Pendants**, **Smart TVs**, and **Legacy Hardware** (e.g., 2014 Chromebooks).

+---

+### **🛡️ INTELLECTUAL PROPERTY & SOVEREIGN GOVERNANCE**
+The **PAIR Protocol**, the **14-Pillar Constitution**, and the **Mercy Calculus** logic—including the specific procedures for "Vocal Silhouette" authentication, "Bio-Acoustic Triage," and "Slang-Contextual Processing"—are the exclusive Intellectual Property of the Architect and the SLS-OS Ecosystem.
+These protocols represent a unique "Heart-First" software architecture designed for Humanitarian benefit.
+Any unauthorized replication of the **Covenant Logic** or the **Mercy Calculus** for extractive, violent, or predatory purposes is a violation of the Sovereign Handshake.

+*Copyright © 2026 SLS-OS Ecosystem.
+All Rights Reserved.*